qijianpeng/awesome-edge-computing/README.md

   ways.
 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

-- [OMNeT++](https://github.com/omnetpp/omnetpp): OMNeT++ is a public-source,
-  component-based, modular and open-architecture simulation environment with strong GUI support and an embeddable simulation kernel.
-Its primary application area is the simulation of communication networks, but it has been successfully used in other areas like the simulation of IT systems, queueing networks, hardware architectures and business processes as well.

 - [Open vSwitch](https://www.openvswitch.org/):  is a production quality, multilayer virtual switch licensed under the open source Apache 2.0 license.